 Access to information

 The Police Federation of England and Wales (PFEW) is funded in part by police officers who pay subscriptions from their wages.
-It is not a public body and not funded by the public and is the only staff association to be subject to Freedom of Information (FoI), which came into effect for the PFEW in April 2017.
+We are not funded by the public, and we are the only staff association to be subject to Freedom of Information (FoI), which came into effect for the PFEW in April 2017.
 Much of the information you may ask for may already be on this website, so please take the time to search for what you need first.

 How to ask for information

-We will have a better chance of finding the information you want if you include as much detail as possible and be specific.
+For either of the above, we will have a better chance of finding the information you want if you are as specific as you are able to be and provide us as much detail as possible.

 How long will it take to receive the information I want?